St Andrew's Presbyterian Memorial Church, Innisfail: Heritage listing

-St Andrew's Presbyterian Memorial Church was listed on the Queensland Heritage Register on 12 December 2003 having satisfied the following criteria.
+The former St Andrew's Presbyterian Memorial Church was listed on the Queensland Heritage Register on 12 December 2003 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Located on the site of and incorporating the first Presbyterian Church in Innisfail, St Andrew's Presbyterian Memorial Church demonstrates the pattern of development of the Presbyterian community in the region and the commitment to memorialize war dead.
+Located on the site of and incorporating the first Presbyterian Church in Innisfail, the former St Andrew's Presbyterian Memorial Church demonstrates the pattern of development of the Presbyterian community in the region and the commitment to memorialise war dead.

 The place is important because of its aesthetic significance.

-St Andrew's Presbyterian Memorial Church at Innisfail has aesthetic significance as an outstanding and distinctive example of the use of local timbers and craftsmanship in a design reflecting the worldwide influence of the work of American architect Frank Lloyd Wright's ideas on organic architecture.
-As a tall, A-frame building located on the crest of a ridge overlooking the Johnstone River, St Andrew's Presbyterian Church is a landmark in Innisfail.
+The former St Andrew's Presbyterian Memorial Church at Innisfail has aesthetic significance as an outstanding and distinctive example of the use of local timbers and craftsmanship in a design reflecting the worldwide influence of the work of American architect Frank Lloyd Wright's ideas on organic architecture.
+As a tall, A-frame building located on the crest of a ridge overlooking the Johnstone River, the former St Andrew's Presbyterian Church is a landmark in Innisfail.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-It also has special association with far north Queensland architect Eddie H Oribin as an outstanding and intact example of his innovative and highly inventive work.
+It also has special association with far north Queensland architect Eddie H. Oribin as an outstanding and intact example of his innovative and highly inventive work.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-St Andrew's Presbyterian Memorial Church is valued by the community for its townscape and memorial significance.
+The former St Andrew's Presbyterian Memorial Church is valued by the community for its townscape and memorial significance.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-It also has special association with far north Queensland architect Eddie H Oribin as an outstanding and intact example of his innovative and highly inventive work.
+It also has special association with far north Queensland architect Eddie H. Oribin as an outstanding and intact example of his innovative and highly inventive work.